Events

 You can also use bind:propertyName to conveniently have a two-way binding between a signal and an input element.

 Notice that onClick$ ends with $.
 This is a hint to both the Optimizer and the developer that a special transformation occurs at this location.
 The presence of the $ suffix implies a lazy-loaded boundary here.
-The code associated with the click handler will not be loaded into the JavaScript VM until the user triggers the click event, however, it will be loaded into the browser cache eagerly so as not to cause delays on first interactions.
+The code associated with the click handler is not loaded into the JavaScript Virtual Machine (VM) until the user activates the click event.
+However, to avoid delays during the first interaction, it is eagerly loaded into the browser cache.

 In real-world applications, the listener may refer to complex code.
 By creating a lazy-loaded boundary (with the $), Qwik can tree-shake all of the code behind the click listener and delay its loading until the user clicks the button.